 Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

-Generative Artificial intelligence (GenAI) and generative pre-trained transformer (GPT) have been all the rage since the public launch of ChatGPT in November 2022.
+Generative Artificial Intelligence (GenAI) and generative pre-trained transformer (GPT) have been all the rage since the public launch of ChatGPT in November 2022.
 But is it all it’s cracked up to be?

 But that’s not to minimize how it can help you when creating training.
-Don’t expect it to do a lot for you, and don’t expect everything (if anything) well.
+Don’t expect it to do a lot for you, and don’t expect everything (if anything) to go well.
 At this point, it acts as a mid-grade personal assistant that can help get started, but not much more.

 Don’t expect it to be a replacement for anything but bad content at this point, though.